Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 Remote Switch Hardware Setup
 ============================

+In this kit remote control mains switches are included.
+So this example describes how to hack the included remote control.
+There are many other remote control mains switches with similar or identical remote controls on the market, so you can most likely use this description for these, too.

-Most remote controls for remote mains switches are equipped with an IC called HX2262.
+Most remote controls for remote control mains switches are equipped with an IC called HX2262.
 Basically it has six different inputs: Two to define if it is an ON or OFF switch command and four inputs to define what it switches (A, B, C or D).
 An input is activated if it is switched to GND.
 All inputs are interconnected in a matrix style order.

 In this example we will use the Industrial Quad Relay Bricklet with its four solid state relays to short the inputs ON, OFF, A and B to GND.
 This way